aptible/support/source/quickstart/go/gorilla.md

 ---
-title: Gorilla Quickstart
+title: Getting Started with Go on Aptible using the Gorilla Web Toolkit
-subtitle: Deploy your Gorilla app on Aptible in about 5 minutes
+subtitle: Deploy your Gorilla web toolkit app on Aptible in about 5 minutes
 ---

 This guide teaches you how to set up a Websockets-based chat server written in Go on Aptible, using the Gorilla web toolkit.
 With additional authentication, authorization, and data persistence, this example app has the potential to become a HIPAA-compliant web chat product that might command millions of dollars in seed funding.